Dual Degrees

 • BS Nutrition/MPH

-GWSPH Dual Degree Program for GW majors outside of GWSPH
+SPH Dual Degree Program for GW majors outside of SPH

-• Environmental and Occupational Health MPH Dual Degree Program
+• Environmental and Occupational Health (EOH) MPH Dual Degree

 GWSPH offers a unique opportunity to outstanding students each year to enroll in the combined Bachelor of Science (BS) in Public Health/Master of Public Health (MPH) program.
 This dual degree program strives to produce graduates who become public health leaders committed to improving the health and well-being of our local, national, and international communities.
 This is an appropriate program for pre-professional students who are interested in public health issues.